Jean Slater: Investment fraud

 In April 2012, it was announced that Jean would form an unlikely relationship with Michael Moon (Steve John Shepherd).
 Michael seizes this opportunity to trick Jean into giving him a large sum of money.
 Michael tells Jean, that because one of the suspects for the murder of Heather Trott (Cheryl Fergison) had a large sum of money, the police could easily target Jean as an additional suspect.
 Jean gives her scratch card winnings consisting of £8000 to Michael so he can invest it into his gym, but in fact Michael plans to use it to pay for his wedding to Janine Butcher (Charlie Brooks).
 Michael, seeing that Jean is an easy target, decides to con her again by asking her for a second investment by "lending" him Alfie Moon's (Shane Richie) savings.
-Even though Jean is initially reluctant at first, she hands over the VAT money for The Queen Victoria.
+Even though Jean is initially reluctant at first, she hands over the VAT money from The Queen Victoria.
 Shepherd expressed his excitement for forthcoming storylines for his character Michael and Wright's character Jean.
 Speaking to All About Soap, Shepherd said: "We are building up to something, but I don't know what the pay-off is.
 It'll be a real crescendo and the thing with Jean becomes extremely intense.
 It's a bubbling cauldron."
 Shepherd later confessed that Michael doesn't care if Janine finds out where the money is coming from.
 He added: "He balances the risk he might be thrown out of the relationship against the benefits and decides it's worth the gamble."